 A word of warning: remember where you hide the treats, or you may find a limp dog biscuit down the side of your sofa in a week’s time.

 Dogs love to play in different ways, and when there’s food involved it makes playtime even more tail-waggingly fun.

 Your pooch will have a ball as they throw, chew and paw at their toy to dispense a treat!
 With food as the motivator, a treat ball toy will keep your dog entertained for hours and help to keep their mind and body active and alert.

-While there’s a number of wagnificent treat balls on the market, it’s easy to make your own too.
+While there are a number of wagnificent treat balls on the market, it’s easy to make your own too.
 All you need is a clean tennis ball, a pair of scissors, and some treats; using great care, cut a line in your tennis ball that’s big enough to fill with treats yet small enough to challenge your pooch.

 3. Tug of War

 This game is also the pawfect opportunity to practise keeping control of your dog when they’re excited.
-Try playing for 30 seconds, teaching your dog to release the rope and sit, then playing again.
+Try playing for 30 seconds, teaching your dog to release the rope and sit, and then playing again.
 Who said play couldn’t be educational?

 4. Obstacle Course